Babe Laufenberg: Ohio Glory (WLAF)

 In 1992, he was working as a sportscaster for the Cowboys' flagship radio station KVIL, when he was drafted number 2 overall by the Ohio Glory of the World League of American Football.
 He started the first 2 games before being passed on the depth chart by Pat O'Hara.
 He later got a chance to start in one additional game for an injured O'Hara.
 He posted 622 passing yards, 2 touchdowns, 6 interceptions and was sacked 14 times.

 Personal life

-Laufenberg was the lead sports anchor and Sports Director for KTVT television in Dallas, Texas, from 1997 to January 14, 2015, but continues to serve as a color analyst on the Dallas Cowboys Radio Network.
+Laufenberg was the lead sports anchor and Sports Director for KTVT television in Fort Worth, from 1997 to January 14, 2015, but continues to serve as a color analyst on the Dallas Cowboys Radio Network.
 His co-host, Brad Sham, has called him the best color analyst in the business.
 The National Sports Media Association has named him 'Texas Sportscaster of the Year' three times.

 In 2019, Laufenberg's son, Luke, died at age 21 of lymphoma.